Car warranty: what you need to know

 Third-party warranties can be excellent, but you’ll probably be dealing with the company over the phone or email and this can be frustrating, particularly if a claim is disputed.
 If you’re struggling to find an aftermarket warranty that provides a decent level of cover at a price you feel is reasonable, it can be easier and more cost-effective to simply set aside a certain amount of money each month in case things do go wrong.

-One final point to bear in mind: whether you’ve bought a new or a used car, get it serviced in line with the recommended schedule.
+There is one final point to bear in mind: whether you’ve bought a new or a used car, make sure to get it serviced in line with the recommended schedule.
 Manufacturers and warranty providers are within their rights to reject a claim if you haven’t maintained the car to their stipulated standards.
-Warranties don’t cover servicing or MOTs - you’ll still have to pay for these when required.
+Also remember that warranties don’t cover servicing or MOTs - you’ll still have to pay for these when required.